 This craft 'gin' is essentially a traditional botanical mix of juniper berries, coriander seeds, orris root, angelica root, black peppercorns and garden mint, enhanced with lime leaves or hibiscus tea, that is then soaked overnight and slowly distilled to produce a drink that can be enjoyed in usual gin measurements but which is entirely free of alcohol.
 There are two varieties; the Ginifer Sober Dry and Ginifer Sober Hibiscus.
 Order a bottle online via ginifer.co.za

 CBD INFUSED DRINKSAlcohol may be off the menu, but CBD infused products are certainly not and a number of new CBD-infused drinks have entered the market that are worth a try if you are partial to the occasional zol.
 It goes without saying that as with alcoholic drinks, CBD-infused drinks are intended for adults only!

 Sandi's Infused Cordials

 Launched in 2019 Dope is a light, naturally-flavored sparkling water that is infused with a 6mg dose of hemp extract.
-You won't be high as a kite after a 330ml can, though we can say we found this drink both refreshing and relaxing after another long day of lockdown.
+You won't be high after a 330ml can, though we can say we found this drink both refreshing and relaxing after another long day of lockdown.
 Plus there's the added bonus of this being essentially flavoured water, adding to your daily required water intake with zero calories.
 There are three flavours to choose from; pineapple, grapefruit and watermelon.
 You can buy Dope online from yuppiechef or find them on UberEats.